vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worshipped, KR 496-497 (from Brah.).
 Tālanaramī-on 9th of Bh. śu; worship of Durgā; VKK 320.
 Tithiyugalavrata-on the two astamis and two caturdaśīs of a

-month, on amāvāsyā and paurṇamāsī, the two saptamīs and two dvādaśīs of each month one should not eat at all; for one year; HV II, 397 ( from Yamasmrti); KKV 387 (from
+month, on amāvāsyā and paurṇamāsī, the two saptamīs and two dvādaśīs of each month one should not eat at all; for one year; HV II, 397 ( from Yamasmr̥ti); KKV 387 (from

 Atri) is slightly different.
 Tindukāṣtami-8th kṛ. from Jy.; one year; worship of Hari with